Koriyama Castle 郡山城跡

-When creating the wall of the castle, Hidenaga Toyotomi ran out of materials to make the splendid, intimidating wall that he had envisioned.
-Instead of leaving his wall unfinished, he decided to take whatever stone he could get his hands to finish the protective barrier.
+When creating the wall of the castle, Lord Toyotomi Hidenaga (1540-1591) ran out of materials to make the splendid, intimidating wall that he had envisioned.
+Instead of leaving his wall unfinished, he decided to take whatever stone he could get his hands on to finish the protective barrier.

-Now the wall at Koriyama castle is considered one of the most fascinating sights in the area because of Hidenaga's clever solution.
-Instead of plain rocks, the ruler used grave stones, Buddhist engravings, garden stones and even an image of a Jizo, a Deity typically associated with children and protection, to finish his wall.
+Now the wall at Koriyama Castle is considered one of the most fascinating sights in the area because of Hidenaga's clever solution.
+Because there were not enough regular stones, the ruler used gravestones and and a stone image of Jizo, a deity typically associated with children and protection, to finish his wall.

-Fans of cherry blossom should check out the Oshiromatsuri festival which is held from late March to the beginning of April.
+Fans of cherry blossoms should check out the Yamatokoriyama Oshiro Matsuri which is held from late March to the beginning of April.
 The nighttime illumination of the castle and its flower-filled trees is one of the highlights of the festival.

 The latest information may differ, so please check the official website